 This program is specifically for those who have already made the transition back into the workforce following an extended leave of absence due to cancer and who are having trouble letting cancer go from their lives.
 This six-week program will help you move beyond your cancer if you are feeling stuck.
 It will help you identify how your cancer journey may be impacting our work life and will offer helpful strategies to reduce your focus on cancer.

-It is well known that stress can influence our health and ability to cope.
-Being back at work following cancer can be an equally stressful time, impacting our ability to perform well and to deal effectively with workplace demands and conflicts.
-This six-week program is for those who have already made the transition back into the workforce following an extended leave of absence due to cancer and who are looking for strategies for managing stress at work.
+Being back at work following cancer is a stressful time, impacting our ability to perform well and to deal effectively with workplace demands and conflicts.
+This program is for those who have already made the transition back into the workforce following an extended leave of absence due to cancer and who are looking for strategies for managing stress at work.

 Be Well Wednesdays

-Twice a month, on Wednesdays at noon, Wellspring’s Be Well Wednesday talks will provide you with access to a wide range of local experts presenting on topics related to the experience of cancer.
-Each Be Well Wednesday event includes a presentation and opportunity for members to ask questions of the guest expert.
-Upcoming sessions include: Lions and Tigers and Bears!
-Managing Cancer-related Stress on Wednesday February 26, from 12 – 1 p.m., or Why Is My Brain So Foggy? on Wednesday, March 11, from 12 – 1 p.m.
+The Be Well Wednesdays talks provide you with access to a wide range of local experts presenting on topics related to the experience of cancer.
+Each Talk includes a presentation and an opportunity to ask questions of the guest expert.
+The next Talk is Ready, Steady, Go!
+Motivation When Making Lifestyle Changes on Wednesday, April 8, from 12 – 1 p.m.

 Chemotherapy often impacts one’s ability to think clearly, to remember, to multi-task or to solve problems.
 These changes are commonly referred to as ‘chemo-brain’, but at Wellspring, we call it Brain Fog.
 This eight-week educational program, under the direction of an experienced professional leader, teaches you ways to address and improve your cognitive functioning following treatment for cancer.
 Brain Fog is a program of Maximum Capacity, Inc.

 To book your private, confidential session with a Money Matters Case Manager, please complete this quick form.
-Please Note: This program is only available to residents of Ontario living with cancer.
-Money Matters is available in person at Wellspring Calgary.
+Please Note: This program is available to residents of Ontario living with cancer.
+Money Matters is also available through Wellspring Calgary.

 Short-Term Counselling provides you with timely access to a professional in order to discuss the serious personal issues that arise due to a diagnosis of pancreatic cancer.